aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

 By default, two checkpoint files are generated during a DI calculation run.
 These files have the same name as the pwc file but with `-sij` and `-fa` suffixes.
-The former checkpoint file contains the atomic overlap matrices, and the latter, the $$F_{AB}$$ integrals required for the DI calculation.
+The former checkpoint file contains the atomic overlap matrices, and the latter, the exchange-correlation density ($$F_{AB}$$) integrals required for the DI calculation.
 The presence of any of these two files makes critic2 read the information from the files and bypass the corresponding calculations, which are quite time consuming in general.
 The keywords NOSIJCHK and NOFACHK deactivate reading and writing these checkpoint files.
+You can calculate the DIs from these files directly without the pwc file using the DELOC_SIJCHK and DELOC_FACHK options to INTEGRABLE.

 By default, the overlap between two MLWFs whose centers are a certain distance away are discarded.
 The WANCUT keyword controls this